Filter by:

 September 30, 1804 - Ordway, John

-• by the hand.
-And then we Should go on to the Rick Rees (Arikara Indians) where we Should halt again. we
+• And then we Should go on to the Rick Rees (Arikara Indians) where we Should halt again. we then Sent them Some tobacco &.C.

-• (Sioux Indians, Teton) chief remained with us in order to go to the R. Rees (Arikara Indians) nation
+• the old Teton (Sioux Indians, Teton) chief remained with us in order to go to the R. Rees (Arikara Indians) nation.— We passed a large quantity of Grapes in the Bottom of Small Timber on N.

 • September 30, 1804